 Thank to advanced technology today, home owners don’t have to worry about their yard being damaged and being turned into a construction zone.
 Not only is it expensive to make the repairs but it creates a bad image.

 So, What Are The Advantages Of Sewer Video Inspections?

-Unlike traditional methods where experts dug around the yard looking for the problem only to leave different holes all over, sewer video inspections provide accuracy for the plumber.
+Unlike traditional methods where experts dug around the yard looking for the problem only to leave different holes all over, ndt pipeline inspection provide accuracy for the plumber.
 The video inspection system is composed of a monitor and a fiber optic camera that crawls through the sewer pipe displaying all cracks or blockages that the sewer line may have.